-Assessment results are provided to parent(s)/guardian(s) through:
+Assessment results are provided to parent(s)/caregiver(s) through:

-- meetings with parent(s)/guardian(s) and appropriate school and/or board personnel as required; - written reports.
+- meetings with parent(s)/caregiver(s) and appropriate school and/or board personnel as required; - written reports.

 Assessment information is collected under the authority of the Education Act, and will only be used to plan and evaluate a student's program.
-The information is confidential and access will be limited to those employees who have an administrative need, the student, and parent(s)/guardian(s) of a student who is under 18 years of age.
+The information is confidential and access will be limited to those employees who have an administrative need, the student, and parent(s)/caregiver(s) of a student who is under 18 years of age.

-Wait List for Learning Support Services
+2022-23 OCDSB Waitlist for Learning Support Services

-• Wait lists are fluid and maintained at a school level using a multi-disciplinary team approach to prioritize students based on need.
-A range of supports and services are available to address student needs while waiting for formal assessment.

-• Central data for students waiting for speech-language pathology, psychology or educational assessments as of May, 2022 is as follows:
+- .
+Waitlists are fluid and maintained at a school level using a multidisciplinary team approach to prioritize students based on need.
+A range of supports and services are available to address student needs while waiting for formal assessment. - .
+Central data for students waiting for speech-language pathology, psychology or educational assessments as of June, 2023 is as follows:

-Type of Assessment Total Number of Assessments Pending Estimated Wait Time for Assessments to be completed?
-Speech-language pathology Will be updated in June 2022 TBD Psychology Will be updated in June 2022 TBD Educational Assessment Will be updated in June 2022 TBD
+Type of Assessment Total Number of Assessments Pending Estimated Wait Time for Assessments to be Completed

+Educational Assessment TBD TBD

+Psycho-educational Assessment TBD TBD

+Speech-Language Pathology Assessment TBD TBD